Ciphers at the Bush Theatre

 Parallels, hiding in plain sight and reflections are realised especially in the unexpected similarities between the sisters.
 “You look like her”, they say to Kerry more than once, when talking about her sister.
 It is an uncomfortable reminder of how fine the line is between knowing everything, and knowing nothing.
 The final scene reminds us of that, leaving a lingering feeling that when you think you know everything, you might actually know nothing at all.

-Ciphers is on at Bush Theatre until 8th February 2014, for further information or to book tickets visit here.
+Ciphers is on at Bush Theatre until 8th February 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Ciphers here:

 Watch an interview with playwright Dawn King here: